 Thank you for your interest in this project and in West Coast LEAF.
 We value your time, energy, and expertise!

-If you are a post-secondary student, you can help us book a pilot workshop on your campus early in 2018 (keeping in mind that we have limited funding for travel outside of the Lower Mainland and unfortunately may not be able to travel to your community unless your school can cover our travel expenses).
+If you are a post-secondary student, you can help us book a pilot workshop on your campus early in the summer or fall of 2018 (keeping in mind that we have limited funding for travel outside of the Lower Mainland and unfortunately may not be able to travel to your community unless your school can cover our travel expenses).
 Please contact Alana at 604-684-8772 extension 117 or education [at] westcoastleaf[dot] org to discuss this.

 If you work for a post-secondary institution, you can be involved either by requesting a pilot workshop at your school or by providing input on the project in person, over the phone, or through an in-person meeting in Vancouver.
 For those requesting pilot workshops, please note that we have limited funding for travel outside of the Lower Mainland and unfortunately may not be able to travel to your community unless you can cover our travel expenses.
 We are particularly interested in receiving input on the project from people who can advise about how to make the project relevant for Indigenous students, English language learners, students with disabilities, and LGBTQ2+ students.